Come Into My Parlour

 Come Into My Parlour is a 1932 British crime film directed by John Longden and starring Patrick Aherne, Renée Houston and Hal Walters.
+It was written by Jean Jay and Longden.
 The title is taken from the poem The Spider and the Fly by Mary Howitt.
 It was produced at Ludwig Blattner's Elstree Studios outside London as a quota quickie for distribution by MGM.
 It was the only directorial effort of John Longden, better known as an actor.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Synopsis

-A barber mistakenly believes that he is killed a burglar, and takes shelter in the home of a manicurist.
+Jenny MacDonald is young manicurist in love with barber's assistant Gerry.
+Noticing the attentions Jenny is receiving from a wealthy customer, Gerry becomes jealous.
+He sees them meet in a hotel and goes to the room to confront them, but instead finds a ransacked room and the burglar still at large.
+After they struggle, the burglar falls out of the window.
+Thinking he has killed him, Gerry panics and vanishes, leaving Jenny heartbroken at his unexplained disappearance.
+When she finally finds him, working on a Thames-side wharf, she tells him that the burglar was not killed.